Counter-Strike 2: Every Leak and Update

 What Is Counter-Strike 2?

-On March 5th, reputable CS:GO news journalist Richard Lewis released a post discussing Counter-Strike 2.
+On March 5th, reputable CS2 news journalist Richard Lewis released a post discussing Counter-Strike 2.
 In the post, Lewis claims that an anonymous source had given him details about the upcoming title, including the huge news that it would indeed be a rebrand to Counter-Strike 2.

 The specifics of Counter-Strike 2 seem to be a checklist of everything players have asked for from CS:GO over the years.
 Lewis claims that Counter-Strike 2 will launch with 128-tick servers, bringing the game in line with Valorant at last.
 As well as this, the matchmaking system will be revamped to remove unbalanced matchmaking and long times between ranking up.
 This is as well as the improved visuals through the transition to the Source 2 engine.
 It’s believed that Valve hopes these reworks will remove the need for third-party services such as FACEIT.